What was Corning Glass Works of Canada?

 The reconversion was completed June 1946, and during July the manufacture of small quantities of bakeware began, but production remained at a low level for many months.
 In January 1947, a statement was released announcing that full-scale production had been achieved at Leaside.

 Advertising in December 1947 drew the attention of consumers to the advent of Canadian-made Pyrex: "Now ...
 Famous Pyrex Ovenware Made In Canada!
 Pyrex Ovenware is being produced ...
 Now, in a Canadian Factory ... employing Canadian workmen."
 A special offer celebrated the event, a three-piece set of clear Pyrex rimmed nesting bowls for only 99¢ until January 31 1948.

-Opal Pyrex and clear Pyrex were made at the Leaside plant, and generally these items mirrored those of its American counterparts.
-This includes: multi-colour 400-series nesting bowls & refrigerator dishes, red & yellow Hostess sets, Lime & Flamingo bakeware, and Pyrex Dinnerware in four colours, plus clear Pyrex bakeware, rimmed nesting bowls, measuring cups and baby bottles.
+Opal Pyrex and clear Pyrex were produced at the Leaside plant, with most products mirroring their American-made counterparts.
+They include: multi-colour refrigerator sets & 400-series nesting bowls, red & yellow Hostess sets, Lime & Flamingo bakeware, and Pyrex Dinnerware in four colours, plus clear Pyrex bakeware, rimmed nesting bowls, measuring cups and baby bottles.

 Individual 021/621 casserole, holds 12 oz rather than ½ Qt, introduced 1949.
 Canadian-made casseroles in larger sizes, 022 to 026, have the same shape as American ones, but this is a size that was not made in the U.S. at the time, and it is a distinctly Canadian shape.